apache/cordova-docs/www/docs/en/3.1.0/guide/platforms/blackberry10/plugin.md

 # BlackBerry 10 Plugins

-This is a continuation of the Plugin Development Guide for Cordova.
+This is a continuation of the <a href="../../hybrid/plugins/index.html">Plugin Development Guide</a> for Cordova.
 Once you have reviewed that content, now let's look at things we need to have the Echo plugin for the BlackBerry 10 platform.
 Recall that the Echo plugin basically returns whatever string a user provides to the `window.echo` function:

     window.echo = function(str, callback) {
             cordova.exec(callback, function(err) {